WebWorker Example

 WebWorkers live in a separate operating system thread from the main JS thread and communicate using the worker.postMessage() method.
 Code in the worker thread does not have access to heap objects in the main thread.
 So all objects sent via postMessage need to be serialized before being sent.
 Technically, this is done using the structured clone algorithm.

-What kinds of Objects can be sent using postMessage
+What kinds of Objects can be sent using postMessage?
+Functions cannot.
+Therefore objects with methods cannot.

 So basically the types of objects you can send to a worker are a superset of JSON but a subset of full JavaScript objects.